 Food4Kids Halton has several different roles for volunteers aged 16 and older to sort, pack and deliver food within Halton.
 This organization addresses food insecurity in Halton by delivering food to schools and families throughout the school year and the summer.
 They also host food drives and other fundraising events.

-Food For Life is a food rescue that saves food from grocery stores and outs it into the hands of the community that needs it.
+Food For Life is a food rescue that saves food from grocery stores and puts it into the hands of the community that needs it.
 They are located throughout Halton and Hamilton.

 Volunteering to Help Others